 A diabetes diet simply means eating the healthiest foods in moderate amounts and sticking to regular mealtimes.

 A diabetes diet is a healthy-eating plan that's naturally rich in nutrients and low in fat and calories.
 Key elements are fruits, vegetables and whole grains.
 In fact, a diabetes diet is the best eating plan for most everyone.

-If you have diabetes or prediabetes, your doctor will likely recommend that you see a dietitian to help you develop a healthy eating plan.
-The plan helps you control your blood sugar (glucose), manage your weight and control risk factors for heart disease, such as high blood pressure and high blood fats.
+If you have diabetes or prediabetes, your doctor will likely recommend that you see a dietitian to help you develop a healthy-eating plan.
+The plan helps you control your blood sugar (glucose), manage your weight and control heart disease risk factors, such as high blood pressure and high blood fats.

-When you eat excess calories and fat, your body responds by creating an undesirable rise in blood glucose.
-If blood glucose isn't kept in check, it can lead to serious problems, such as a dangerously high blood glucose level (hyperglycemia) and long-term complications, such as nerve, kidney and heart damage.
+When you eat extra calories and fat, your body creates an undesirable rise in blood glucose.
+If blood glucose isn't kept in check, it can lead to serious problems, such as a high blood glucose level (hyperglycemia) that, if persistent, may lead to long-term complications, such as nerve, kidney and heart damage.

 You can help keep your blood glucose level in a safe range by making healthy food choices and tracking your eating habits.

 For most people with type 2 diabetes, weight loss also can make it easier to control blood glucose and offers a host of other health benefits.
 If you need to lose weight, a diabetes diet provides a well-organized, nutritious way to reach your goal safely.

 A diabetes diet is based on eating three meals a day at regular times.
 This helps you better use the insulin that your body produces or gets through a medication.